mikegagnon/zbg-doc/doc/main.md

 When looking at the tasks the vulnerable code performs, we noticed that many vulnerabilities occurred while parsing strings.
 [Examples](##surv-string-ex).

-We posit that parsing errors are common primarily because parsers are complex and because attackers have a rich input space to operate within.

 <img src="img/parsing.png">